Mirza al-Shirazi: Personal life

 Shirazi was married to his cousin, the daughter of Mirza Radhi al-Din Shirazi.
 From her he had four children, two sons and two daughters.

 His eldest son, Muhammad, was killed in Samarra; reports indicate that his death was at the hands of the sectarian tension that happened at the time, and other reports, like that of his great-grandson, Muhammad Shirazi's, claim he was killed by the British.
 His second son Ali, became a high ranking scholar, and if it was not for his death in 1936, he would have been the marja' of his time.

-His great-granddaughter is married to the current grand Ayatollah Sayyid Ali Sistani.
+His great-granddaughter is married to the current grand Ayatollah Sayyid Ali al-Sistani.

 Death

-After facing a strenuous period after the tobacco protest, Shirazi died in Samarra on Wednesday February 20, 1895.
+After facing a strenuous period after the tobacco protest, Shirazi died in Samarra on Wednesday 20 February 1895.
 He was then taken to Najaf to be buried in the Imam Ali Shrine.

 Legacy

 Shirazi produced a large number of prominent students that proved to be great scholars of the age, and had a huge impact on the dissemination of the Islamic sciences.
 Some of them included: